 Your browser also generates other information, including which language the site is displayed in, and your Internet Protocol address ("IP address").
 Your IP address is automatically logged by our servers and used to collect traffic data, such the number of visitors to our site.
 We do not use your IP address to identify you personally and the information is not passed to third parties.

 You can control whether your computer accepts or rejects cookies by default, or to tell you when a site tries to save a cookie on your computer, by adjusting your browser setting.
 Cookies can also be manually deleted.
 The method to change these settings varies depending on the browser.
 Read the help section within your browser to find out more, or visit www.aboutcookies.org (British Automobile Racing Club is not responsible for the content of external websites).
 Many modern browsers also have an anonymous usage mode (called "Incognito" in Google Chrome, "InPrivate" in Internet Explorer and "Private Browsing" in Firefox) which can be used to automatically stop cookies being stored on your computer.

 This site operates implied consent for cookies, which means we assume by using this site you are happy with the usage of the cookies outlined below.
 If you do not want to accept the use of these cookies you should discontinue use of the site, delete the cookies, or adjust your browser settings accordingly.

 We endeavour to take all reasonable steps to protect your personal information.
 However, we cannot guarantee the security of any data you disclose online.
 You accept the inherent security risks of providing information and dealing online over the Internet and will not hold us responsible for any breach of security unless this is due to our negligence or wilful default.

-In compliance with the law British Automobile Racing Club may be obligated to disclose Data about you to a law enforcement agency or by a court order or under the discovery process in litigation.
+In compliance with the law BARC may be obligated to disclose Data about you to a law enforcement agency or by a court order or under the discovery process in litigation.